Sauvignon blanc: North America

-In North America, California is the leading producer of Sauvignon blanc with plantings also found in the Washington state and on the Niagara Peninsula and Okanagan Valley in Canada.
+In North America, California is the leading producer of Sauvignon blanc with plantings also found in the Washington state and on the Short Hills Bench of the Niagara Peninsula and Okanagan Valley in Canada.
 Sauvignon Blanc is also grown in small regions in Ohio along Lake Erie and the Ohio River.
 In California wine produced from the Sauvignon blanc grape is also known as Fumé Blanc.
 This California wine was first made by Napa Valley's Robert Mondavi Winery in 1968.
 Mondavi had been offered a crop of particularly good Sauvignon blanc grapes by a grower.
 At that time the variety had a poor reputation in California due to its grassy flavor and aggressive aromas.
 Mondavi decided to try to tame that aggressiveness with barrel agings and released the wine under the name Fumé Blanc as an allusion to the French Pouilly-Fumé.
 The usage of the term is primarily a marketing base one with California wine makers choosing whichever name they prefer.
 Both oaked and unoaked Sauvignon blanc wines have been marketed under the name Fumé Blanc.
 California Sauvignon blancs tend to fall into two styles.
 The New Zealand-influenced Sauvignon blanc have more grassy undertones with citrus and passion fruit notes.
 The Mondavi-influenced Fumé Blanc are more round with melon notes.